DevopediaOrg/iot-examples/README.md

 * `admin`: Utilities for maintaining this repo.
 * `Arduino`: Projects on Arduino and Energia.
 Most examples are about Arduino Uno and TI LaunchPadF5529.
+* `NodeMCU`: Projects on NodeMCU including those that can be programmed via Arduino IDE.
+* `RaspberryPi`: Projects on mostly Raspberry Pi 2, although examples may work with other variants.

-Examples using other platforms such as Intel Edison, Broadcom WICED, ARM mbed or Raspberry Pi may be added in future.
+Examples using other platforms such as Intel Edison, Broadcom WICED or ARM mbedmay be added in future.
 # Basic Examples

 ## ADXL345I2C
 <table><tr>
 <td>
 <br><img src="Arduino/ADXL345I2C/ADXL345I2C_bb.png" width=320px>
 </td>
 <td>
 <b>Boards</b><p><pre>ArduinoUno</pre></p>